danielhou13/cogs402longformer/README.md

 A final written report of the project can be found in the file `Project_Report.pdf` outlining the background, methodology, results, and future directions of this project.

-## installation
+## Installation
 Currently, pytorch only supports version 3.8=3.11 so ensure that your Python version is suitable.
-I used conda to manage my packages and installed them in the environment using the command `pip install -r requirements.txt --user`.
-The user argument may not be necessary for your installation but I came across a permissions error during my installation.
+I used conda to manage my packages and installed them in the environment using the command `pip install -r requirements.txt`.

 ## Data Processing